 This post may contain affiliate links meaning that when clicked on, I may receive a small commission at no cost to you.
 It's a great way to support bloggers and content creators, but if you'd like to know more, you can search "affiliate disclosure" in the search box to learn more.

-A land of a thousand plus varieties of potatoes, a gastronomic connection to it’s ancestors, and a very promising culinary future of sustainability, inclusion, and creativity.
+Peruvian food is representative of land of a thousand plus varieties of potatoes, a gastronomic connection to its ancestors, and a very promising culinary future of sustainability, inclusion, and creativity.

 Just another reason to visit this culturally rich country.
 Let’s dive in a little more, and take a virtual tour of the land of the Incas through their food, history, and influences.